aaronhurt/rlm_couchbase/README.md

       "strippedUserDomain": "blargs.com"
     }

-The module is also capable of authorizing users via documents stored in couchbase.
-The document keys should be deterministic based on information available in the document.
-The format of those keys may be specified in unlang like the example below:
+The authorization funcionality relies on documents with deterministic based on information available from the authorization request.
+The format of those keys may be specified in unlang like the example below which creates an md5 hash of the lowercase 'User-Name' attribute.

     userkey = "raduser_%{md5:%{tolower:%{User-Name}}}"